canlab/Neuroimaging_Pattern_Masks/spatial_basis_functions/transcriptomic_gradients/README.md

 from slices in 6 participants, it doesn't really matter.
 I've smoothed the data by a 6mm kernel regardless to account for this variation.

+The CIFTI version of the gradients was created using registration fusion.
+The AHBA subject freesurfer surfaces from the abagen repo and https://github.com/gdevenyi/AllenHumanGeneMNI/ MNI to native T1 transformations were used.

 Bogdan
 11/28/2024